-Try these other delicious recipes!
+Try these other joyful recipes!

-- 1/2 pineapple
+- ½ pineapple

 - 1 habanero

-- 1/4 yellow onion
+- ¼ yellow onion

-- 2 tbsp garlic mined
+- 2 tablespoon garlic mined

-- 2 tbsp lime juice
+- 2 tablespoon lime juice

-- 1/2 tsp salt and pepper
+- ½ teaspoon salt and pepper

 - You can either use an oven or grill for this recipe.
 If using an oven, preheat to 375.
 If using a grill, turn on to medium heat.